 Sliding doors from Pro Aluminium can be manufactured up to 2.4 m in height and there are three different ranges of doors available – Slenderline, Elite and Palace.
 They are available as 2 panel sliding doors that cover a width of 3 m, or 4 panel sliding doors which cover a width of up to 6 m!

 If you live in a leafy suburb or you’re blessed with a lush green garden, you would want to maximise your view, perhaps with double volume windows, or extra height sliding or stacking doors.
 For extra character your windows can also be manufactured in cottage style.
 Consider our popular charcoal grey powder coated frames or any darker shade as opposed to white for a more natural blend with your surroundings.

 Get creative with your fenestration

 This is the Sunflower House by architecture studio Cadaval & Solá-Morales.
-It is designed to absolutely capitalize on natural light and stunning views along the spanish coastline.
-As a South African architect or home owner you too can optimize on natural light and shading with tactful placements of the buildings fenestration.
+It is designed to absolutely capitalise on natural light and stunning views along the Spanish coastline.
+As a South African architect or home owner you too can optimise natural light and shading with tactful placements of the buildings fenestration.

 An understanding of sun angles is critical to various aspects of design, including determining basic building orientation and selecting the appropriate shading devices.
 Before considering shading systems, consider the use of natural landscaping to shade certain east and west exposures to your building.